 One most important reason why the employment outlook for industrial organizational psychology is so good is because it comes with solid scientific research.
 These psychologists are trained how to design, implement and review customized psychological research.
 This means that companies will receive highly relevant findings that will help to them help solve human and organizational problems.

 This includes the identification of training and development needs and the formulation, implementation and evaluation of training programs.
 These psychologists will be able to optimize work quality through coaching employees and organizational leaders.
 They will also help with establishing performance criteria and assessing consumer preferences and satisfaction.
-Those who want to become an industrial-organizational psychologist will need to pursue a graduate degree in order to obtain employment.

 The employment outlook for industrial organizational psychology has never been better, so it’s a good idea to pursue a career in I-O psychology.